International Student Services

 Childcare and Schools

-- The UCR Child Development Center (CDC) offers safe, affordable childcare and kindergarten for children ages 2 months to 5 years old.
+- The UCR Early Childhood Services offers safe, affordable childcare and kindergarten for children ages 2 months to 5 years old.
 It near the UCR campus and is accredited by the National Academy of Early Childhood Programs.

 - Families with school-aged children should bring all previous academic records (original and in English) and immunization records (either issued through the World Health Organization or from your doctor).
 Children must have immunization records in order to enroll in school.
 Otherwise, they will be required to receive immunizations prior to enrollment.